Align your talent development with your organization’s future leadership needs.

 4. Adopt performance management tools to assure success.

 Productivity, retention and employee engagement are powerfully impacted by the quality of your management team and management systems.
-For most small businesses, the owner’s departure is often synonymous with the leadership team departure, so it is important to develop systems, identify potential managers, provide training and coaching, and build a capable “next level” management team to fill-in behind the departing owners.
+For most small businesses, the owner’s departure is often synonymous with the leadership team departure, so it is important to develop systems, identify potential managers, provide training and coaching, and build a capable next level management team to fill-in behind the departing owners.
 With a management team ready and able to grow the company, you have something valuable to sell.

 As the new CFO for one of my long-time clients told me the other day about our assessments: “I do better with the numbers, show me the numbers on each person so I can compare, contrast and make my own decisions”.
-If you can measure it you can improve it, and with the proper tools and planning you can define, measure and improve even soft skills like management and leadership.
+If you can measure it you can improve it, and with the proper tools and planning you can define, measure and improve even soft skills in management and leadership.

 5. Show the buyer a strong team and a track record of improvement.